SSWConsulting/SSW.Rules.Content/rules/what-is-a-spec-review/rule.md

 <!--endintro-->

-As you might expect, it is not realistic to understand the complexity of your system and give you a realistic estimate after one brief meeting.
-In our experience, we need a few days to obtain and document the requirements of your project’s stakeholders and, in turn, transform those ideas into a more detailed roadmap.
+As expected, it is not realistic to fully understand the complexity of a client's system, and give an accurate estimate after one brief meeting.
+For most business solutions, a few days are needed to obtain and document the requirements of the project’s stakeholders and, in turn, transform those ideas into a more detailed roadmap.

 ![Figure: You would never build a house without an architect](workers022.jpg)

-## Deliverables
+### Deliverables

-The deliverables for the Specification Review depend upon how large the application is and the time we have spent on the review.
-On completion of the spec review, you will receive the following:
+The deliverables for the Specification Review depend upon how large the application is and the time spent on the review.
+On completion of the Spec Review, the client will receive the following:

 ### Requirement analysis

-* ​An architectural roadmap recommending technical solutions
+* An architectural roadmap recommending technical solutions
 * A breakdown of the required software application into its core components, likely to include the approximate number of main features (e.g. forms, reports, etc.)
 * An integration plan
 * A deployment strategy
-* An MVP (minimum viable product) will be identified, as well as a wish list - requiring the client to set the priorities for the project by defining what is in and out of scope for the MVP
+* An MVP (Minimum Viable Product) will be identified, as well as a wish list - requiring the client to set the priorities for the project by defining what is in and out of scope for the MVP
 * A detailed list of 'issues' associated with the existing system which impact future development and maintenance
 * Hardware and licensed software recommendations
 * Mock-ups if required

-### Summary Product Backlog ​
+### Product Backlog

-* A list of product backlog items (PBIs) will be broken down based on the Requirements Analysis and the Architectural Design
+* A list of Product Backlog Items (PBIs) will be broken down based on the requirements analysis and the architectural design
 * These PBIs will then be estimated

-### Ballpark estimates
+### Ballpark $ estimates

+* The estimated number of Sprints
-* The estimated number of sprints
+* The estimated number of developers
 * The estimated cost of the project

 ::: greybox

-These deliverables can be presented as either:
+These [deliverables](/spec-do-you-effectively-present-the-outcomes-at-the-specification-review-presentation) can be presented as either:

 * A high-level PowerPoint presentation
 * A word document, if required